trinitronx/trinitronx.github.io_cv/index.md

 Handle Email Fraud Defense product and team.
 Support engineering team to deploy software and provision infrastructure in Amazon Web Services (AWS).
 Migrated entire product from ReturnPath’s data center to AWS Virtual Private Cloud (VPC) to support product acquisition.
-Build Amazon VPCs for Development, Staging, and Production Environments.
+Build Amazon VPCs for Development, Staging, and Production Environments with focus on AWS VPC Security.
+Locked down Security Groups while integrating with new company's networks, and Transit VPCs.
 Provisioned Kubernetes Clusters via kops + Amazon EC2.
-Deploy, maintain, and scale Graphite and Grafana stack for system metrics and monitoring.
+Deploy, maintain, and scale Diamond, Graphite / Carbon, and Grafana stack for system metrics and monitoring.
 Create monitoring dashboards for critical systems and developed custom metrics.
 Secure cluster using HashiCorp Vault Secrets provisioning with integration into Kubernetes ServiceAccounts, Role-Based Access Control (RBAC), & Amazon IAM integration.

+- Setup Kubernetes cluster monitoring & centralized logging
+  - Monitoring with Prometheus & Grafana
+  - Centralized logging with ELK stack (ElasticSearch, Logstash, Kibana)
+  - Migrated legacy systems into Docker containers, and from DataDog to Prometheus + Grafana
 - Maintained Postfix MTA server tier for product data ingestion
+  - Email MX server tier handled throughput of millions of messages per day
+  - Configured systems to use SELinux, migrated from CentOS 6 to 7, and then RHEL 8
-- Deployed and maintained DNS Caching servers to optimize for millions of local lookups
+- Deployed and maintained DNS Caching servers (`unbound`) to optimize for millions of local lookups
 - Implemented and provisioned Infrastructure as Code (IaC) with HashiCorp Terraform
 - Sustained legacy Ansible playbooks IaC repository for product’s data pipeline infrastructure components
+  - Maintained & scaled legacy Diamond, Graphite / Carbon monitoring stack
+  - Optimized Graphite stack for high level of disk I/O using LVM & EBS NVMe volumes
 - Built Docker containers for deployment into Kubernetes Clusters and/or Dedicated EC2 CoreOS instances
 - Setup declarative Jenkins pipelines including DevSecOps SAST / SCA tools for Continuous Integration testing & Continuous Deployment (CI/CD)